soofm/PolarGame/docs/rules.md

 * Draw an event card
 * Spend resources to capture bounties
-* Use credits to purchase upgrades at the exchange
+* Use credits to purchase equipment at the exchange

-You will have to be resourceful to capture bounties.
-Some targets will be elusive - you will have to purchase intel to track them down.
-Other targets will try to escape when found - you will have to chase them through space.
-Other targets will fight back - you will have to use your weapons to overcome them.